 Three words: Epsom salt baths.

-There are many benefits of taking an Epsom salt bath.
+There are many benefits of taking an epsom salt bath.
 It is known to help reduce tension and even detoxifies the body.
-It helps you stay calm and relaxed.
+It also helps you stay calm and relaxed.

-As a runner, taking an Epsom salt bath can help you unwind physically and mentally.
-Spending half an hour on the tub can help you wash away stress and soothe discomfort from training hard.
+As a runner, taking an epsom salt bath can help you unwind physically and mentally.
+Spending half an hour on the tub can wash away stress and soothe discomfort from training hard.

-Our Athlete Bath Soak contains eucalyptus, peppermint, and pine essential oils for aromatherapy purposes.
-Feel free to view our other products here.
+At Better Bath Better Body, we have an Athlete Bath Soak that contains eucalyptus, peppermint, and pine essential oils for aromatherapy purposes.
+Feel free to shop our other products here.